ipspace/blog/content/posts/2020/12/ansible-config-sections.md

 date: 2020-12-21 09:06:00
 tags: [ Ansible ]
 ---
-Yesterday I wrote a frustrated tweet after wasting a hour trying to figure out why a combination of OSPF and IS-IS routing worked on Cisco IOS but not on Nexus OS.
-Having to wait for a minute after Vagrant told me the Nexus 9300v was ready for NX-OS to "boot" its Ethernet module did't improve my mood either, and the inconsistencies in NX-OS interface naming (_Ethernet1/1_ is uppercase while _loopback0_ and _mgmt0_ are lowercase) was just the cherry on top of the pile of ****.
+Yesterday I wrote a frustrated tweet after wasting an hour trying to figure out why a combination of OSPF and IS-IS routing worked on Cisco IOS but not on Nexus OS.
+Having to wait for a minute (after Vagrant told me SSH on Nexus 9300v was ready) for NX-OS to "boot" its Ethernet module did't improve my mood either, and the inconsistencies in NX-OS interface naming (_Ethernet1/1_ is uppercase while _loopback0_ and _mgmt0_ are lowercase) were just the cherry on top of the pile of ****.
 Anyway, here's what I wrote:

 > Can't tell you how much I hate Ansible's lame attempts to do idempotent device configuration changes.
 Wasted an hour trying to figure out what's wrong with my Nexus OS config... only to find out that "interface X" cannot appear twice in the configuration you want to push.